SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/appointments-options/appointments-options.md

 Change the Sort Order to reflect the order in which the item should appear (optional).

 In the Appointment Options section, set the following fields:
--Registrant Input - choose the type of information being collected for this appointment -(custom picklist, custom picklist required, text, text required).
+* Registrant Input - choose the type of information being collected for this appointment (custom picklist, custom picklist required, text, text required).
--Custom Picklist - if using custom picklist as the registrant input, add the picklist values for selection.
+* Custom Picklist - if using custom picklist as the registrant input, add the picklist values for selection.
 Multiple items should be entered with a hard return in between each.
 ![](../images/AppointSetup_NewApp_P1.PNG)

 Click Save to save the new appointment.